swiftlang/swift/docs/CppInteroperabilityManifesto.md

 ### Class templates: importing full specializations behind typedefs

-Typedefs having template instantiation as their underlying type could be imported as a non-generit struct with the given name.
+C++ typedefs for full specializations of class templates could be imported as a non-generit struct with the given name.

 ```c++